 Do you hear that?
 It’s the winds of time, and you’re now a year older.
-But don’t mourn.
-Celebrate.
-Birthdays are the best reasons to get your crew together to eat, drink, and carry on like you’re on senior spring break and your most pressing concern is your SAT II Writing score.
+But don’t mourn - celebrate.
+Birthdays are the best reason to get your crew together to eat, drink, and carry on like you’re on senior spring break and your most pressing concern is your SAT II Writing score.

 If you’re planning a birthday for yourself or a friend, any one of these spots is a great choice.
 Drink all the drinks and forget your age.
 It’s only a number.

-Probably the best option for a big gathering that’s chill and doesn’t need assigned seats.
-The food is standard bar food for sharing, with the exception of the cinnamon churros with bacon.
+Probably the best option for a big gathering that’s (relatively) low-key and doesn’t need assigned seats.
+The menu involves standard bar food for sharing, with the exception of the cinnamon churros with bacon.
 Seven orders for the birthday boy/girl.

-Want to feel like a BALLER on your birthday?
+Want to feel like an important person on your birthday?
 Want it to feel like a real occasion that you can only share with your closest friends?
 We recommend Californios, the coolest/most delicious tasting menu in town.
 If your companions know what’s what, they’ll cover your meal.